 Geranium x 'Rozanne' Plant Patent #12,175Item #2308 USDA Hardiness Zone: 4 - 10

 Great small-scale groundcover for rock gardens!
 Dwarf spreading form with dainty violet flowers that show color for many months.
-Deep green foliage is lightly marbled chartreuse.
+Lush mound of deep green foliage is lightly marbled chartreuse.
 Nearly evergreen in most climates.
 2008 Perennial Plant of the Year.
 From Rozanne and Friends.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Spreading mound reaches 15 in. high, 24 to 36 in. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 20 in. tall, spreading 24 in. wide.

 - DetailBotanical Pronunciation:jer-AE-nee-umDeciduous/evergreen:Semi-evergreenGrowth habit:Mounding, SpreadingGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 20 in. tall, spreading 24 in. wide.Foliage color:GreenBlooms:Early Spring through SummerFlower color:PurplePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Design IdeasA perfect spreading plant whose mat-like habit makes it great in mass or for nooks and crannies in rock outcroppings The chartreuse foliage makes a beautiful statement spilling over walls into a waterfall of seasonal color.
 A good plant in large pots containing patio trees and mixed perennials.
 At home in a cottage or xeriscape rock garden design, this perennial will spread on banks or soften the edges of lawns, patios and retaining walls.Companion PlantsConeflower (Echinacea); Black-Eyed-Susan (Rudbeckia); Blue Fescue (Festuca); Blanket Flower (Gaillardia); Shasta Daisy (Chrysanthemum)

-- CareCare InformationProvide enriched, well-drained soil.
+- CareCare InformationProvide organically rich, moist, well-drained soil.
 Site in dappled shade in hottest summer climates; mulch root zone to keep roots cool, avoiding the crown.
 Water deeply, regularly during the first growing season to establish an extensive root system; once established, maintain evenly moist soil.
-Apply fertilizer in early spring.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+Apply fertilizer in early spring.Light Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:This very hardy Geranium was discovered by the famed English plantsman Adrian Bloom.